 - The UE performs CPS starting from M logical slots earlier than t'yiSL to Tproc,0SL+Tproc,1SL slots earlier than t'yiSL.

-- By default, M is 31 unless (pre-)configured with another value. by sl-CPS-WindowPeriodic.
+- By default, M is 31 unless (pre-)configured with another value by sl-CPS-WindowPeriodic.

 When the UE is triggered to perform re-evaluation and pre-emption checking, and if Prsvp_TX=0 ,